 The hospice is located at 28 Thornbury Road, Weston-super-Mare, BS23 4YQ.
 There is a limited amount of parking available at the hospice, and visitors are requested to park considerately if they are parking along the roads nearby.

-To find out more about the event, or to register your interest in opening your garden to help raise funds for the hospice, please telephone 01934 423 926.
+To find out more about the event, or to register your interest in opening your garden to help raise funds for the hospice as part of their Open Gardens scheme, please telephone 01934 423 926.